imam-db/datalemur-solutions/easy/easy_csvhealth_pharmacyanalyticspt2.md

-### Pharmacy Analytics (Part 1) [CVS Health SQL Interview Question]
+### Pharmacy Analytics (Part 2) [CVS Health SQL Interview Question]

 CVS Health is trying to better understand its pharmacy sales, and how well different products are selling.
 Each drug can only be produced by one manufacturer.

-Write a query to find the top 3 most profitable drugs sold, and how much profit they made.
-Assume that there are no ties in the profits.
-Display the result from the highest to the lowest total profit.
+Write a query to find out which manufacturer is associated with the drugs that were not profitable and how much money CVS lost on these drugs.

-**Definition:**

-- cogs stands for Cost of Goods Sold which is the direct cost associated with producing the drug.
-- Total Profit = Total Sales - Cost of Goods Sold
+Output the manufacturer, number of drugs and total losses.
+Total losses should be in absolute value.
+Display the results with the highest losses on top.

-If you like this question, try out Pharmacy Analytics (Part 2)!
+If you like this question, try out Pharmacy Analytics (Part 3)!

 `pharmacy_sales` **Table**: